fido-device-onboard/pri-fidoiot/README.md

 webAllowOthers = true
 ```

-**IMPORTANT: NOT recommended to use enable this setting especially on production systems.**
+**IMPORTANT: Not recommended to enable this setting especially on production systems.**

+# EPID Test Mode

+EPID devices can be tested using `Test` mode.
+EPID `Test` mode feature is intended to support onboarding for `development` and `test` devices.
+Enabling the test mode means signature verification won't be performed for the device.
+Test mode is enabled by default for protocol-sample in components.

+**NOTE** Not recommended for use in production systems.

-## Using Component Samples
+# Using Component Samples

 Refer to [Demo README](demo/README.md) for steps to run component sample demo.